 The Bulimia went on for about another year or so and by then I was living back in Walden and attending grade eleven.
 For years, I would go through times of wanting to lose weight again and so would start to restrict, but, it always led to binging and purging again.

 Joining the Army put a stop to it for a while because I simply had no time or energy to devote to body size.
-But, the demon returned in the form of exercise bulimia and food rules and restriction and preoccupation.
+But, the demon returned in the form of exercise bulimia, orthorexia (obsession with finding the most nutritious foods) and food rules and restriction and preoccupation.
 It stopped in 2017, three and a half decades later.
 Now, I am able to happily refer you to the following: 8 Ways to be Free of Diet Culture 🎈

 Be good to you.